Best Books For Worship Leaders

 Worship Mentors is the most comprehensive book for Worship leaders that exists today.
-When we set out to create Worship Mentors, we wanted to make sure we went deep on EVERYTHING.
+When we set out to create Worship Mentors, we wanted to ensure we went deep on EVERYTHING.
 This book is a powerful and inspiring resource for worship leaders.
 Through interviews and conversations with leading figures in the world of worship music, this book offers unique insight into the lessons and strategies used by some of the most successful and influential worship leaders of our time.

-Covering topics such as mentoring, forming a team community, songwriting techniques, vocal techniques, leading with excellence and cultural relevance, this book provides invaluable advice from first-hand experiences to help equip worship leaders for spiritual leadership.
+Covering topics such as mentoring, forming a team community, songwriting techniques, vocal techniques, leading with excellence, and cultural relevance, this book provides invaluable advice from first-hand experiences to help equip worship leaders for spiritual leadership.
 With its inspirational stories and real-life examples from experienced practitioners, it will give you an uplifting roadmap to help you hone your skills in leading others in meaningful praise and worship.

 Anyone who reads this book will come away with a solid blueprint on how to make a huge impact in their community through worship.

 You just have to cover the shipping costs.
-If you’re looking for your next read, or a gift for the leader/s in your life, this is it.
+If you’re looking for your next read or a gift for the leader/s in your life, this is it.

 Worship is more than music.
 It is the impetus for everything we do as Christians.
 It is expressed through every action of our lives and helps us become more Christlike.
-When we learn to worship God through our life, we become better Christians, ministers, musicians, parents, and mechanics.
+When we learn to worship God throughout our life, we become better Christians, ministers, musicians, parents, and mechanics.